Environmental sustainability | Kaitiakitanga

 Our carbon footprint

-For the financial year 2019 - 2020 BOPDHB's total measured carbon footprint was ~8,464 tCO2e.
-This was a reduction of 7.5% on the baseline year.
-How BOPDHB's carbon footprint is broken down is shown in the graph below.
+For the financial year 2020 - 2021 our total measured carbon footprint was ~7,623 tCO2e.
+This was a reduction of 17% on the baseline year.
+A breakdown of our carbon footprint is shown below.

 Our sustainability priorities

-Bay of Plenty District Health Board has set 10 environmental sustainability priorities that align with the priorities of the Global Green and Health Hospitals initiative of which we are a member.
-These are briefly described below:
+Our 10 environmental sustainability priorities align with the Global Green and Health Hospitals initiative, of which we are a member.
+They are:

 Prioritising environmental health as a strategic imperative.